• Skip to primary navigation

 How has Lyme disease expanded since its first discovery?

 Lyme disease, was first discovered in the United States in Lyme, Connecticut, in the mid-1970s and is now the most common US vector-borne disease.
-The estimated cumulative number of Americans struggling with chronic symptoms relating to Lyme disease may be as high as 1.9 million in 2020.
+The cumulative number of Americans struggling with chronic symptoms relating to Lyme disease is estimated to be in the millions.

-The number of new cases in the US exceeds 476,000 a year.
+The number of Americans diagnosed and treated for Lyme disease in the US exceeds 476,000 per year.

-Lyme disease is spreading geographically and is hyper-endemic in the northeast and mid-Atlantic, upper Great Lakes region, and west coast.
-The ticks that transmit Lyme disease have been found in half of all US counties.
-Lyme disease is a worldwide health epidemic and a growing problem in regions such as Canada, Europe, and Asia.
+Lyme disease is spreading to more locations in the US and is hyper-endemic in the northeast and mid-Atlantic, upper Great Lakes region, and west coast.
+A worldwide health epidemic, Lyme disease is also a growing problem in regions such as Canada, Europe, and Asia.

 Note that Massachusetts, an endemic state, is no longer reporting Lyme Disease cases